 First, some context:

 Naturally, when I came across luo si fen online, I knew I needed to try it.
-The small problem being…almost no restaurants in the U.S. serve it, and none near me.
-The few instances of stateside coverage has been of now-closed spots; the only one that seems still to be open is in Virginia.
-So…the only option was to actually make the dish myself if I wanted to eat it.
+The small problem is…almost no restaurants in the U.S. serve it, and none near me.
+The few instances of stateside coverage have been of now-closed spots; the only one that seems still open is in Virginia.
+So…the only option was to make the dish myself if I wanted to eat it.
 [Update: Instagram fam always coming through with hot tips!
-Qin West Noodle in LA apparently serves luo si fen, but it’s called “liu zhou noodle” on the menu.
-I’ll be heading there soon and will update here again after!)
+Qin West Noodle in LA serves luo si fen, as does Chili Square in Boston.
+I have now had both, and still feel good about this recipe.]

 I regret to report these packets tasted overwhelmingly like bamboo shoot, and not of much else.
 (I guess that makes me an instant luo si fen hater.
 Sorry!)
 But all the luo si fen coverage waxed on about the lush broth made of “pork bones, chicken bones, and river snails.”
 So I turned to my mother, asking her to search Baidu (Chinese Google) for a luo si fen recipe—to little success.
 Even endless YouTube scrolling turned up only recipes and reviews of instant luo si fen brands; the only video “recipe” I found was a dreamy sequence from Li Ziqi, a Chinese vlogging megastar that lives in an idyllic cottage surrounded by actual bamboo (which she then harvests and ferments):